Aging Doesn't Have To Be An Obstacle To A Healthy Lifestyle

 Supports Better Sleep

-Regular exercise can help us fall asleep faster because of the fluctuations in body temperature during and after post-workout.
-It also helps initiate a deeper sleep, resulting in waking up feeling refreshed and with more energy.
 This aspect of exercise benefits seniors because, as we age, our body systems tend to slow down.
-Sleeping well can help keep cognitive and physical functioning (such as concentration, standard movements, and memory) at optimal levels throughout the day, resulting in a reduced risk of injury.
+Sleeping well can help keep cognitive and physical functioning (such as concentration, standard movements, and memory) at optimal levels throughout the day, reducing the risk of injury.

 https://aaptiv.com/magazine/exercise-benefits-seniors